baselime/docs/getting-started/quick-start.md

 baselime queries run --application demo --ref lambda-invocations-durations
 ```

-This will output the results of the query in the command line, with a link that will allow you to open the results on the Web UI.
+This will output the results of the query in the command line, with a link that will redirect to the results in the Web UI.

 ---

 ## Next Steps

-After the previous steps, Baselime collects logs and metrics from your Lambda functions.
-This is a good start, but it can be improved with traces.

-Baselime supports [OpenTelemetry](https://opentelemetry.io/) to instrument your Lambda functions.
+Now you can setup our observability as code.
+Next up is to send more telemetry data to Baselime.